-Capital contributions are recognized as revenue as the related amortization expenses are incurred.
+Capital contributions are recognized as revenue as the amortization expense on the related assets are incurred.

 Investment income

 Investment income is recorded on an accrual basis.
 Investment income includes dividend and interest income, distributions from mutual funds, and realized and unrealized gains and losses, less transaction costs and management fees.